BeckmannArmin/BeckmannArmin/README.md

 I used to work a alot with [WordPress](https://wordpress.com/de/) & [Oxygen Builder](https://oxygenbuilder.com/) recently, combining plugin functionaility, analytics in e-commerce and company sites and can say that I have a profound knowledge of these tools as well.

 My tech stack focuses mainly on frontend frameworks.
-I would see my self as a frontend developer, however I am not back scared to work on the the server side.
+I would see my self as a frontend developer, however I am not scared to work on the the server side.

 <h3>🛠 Tech Stack </h3>